 Protected under the federal Endangered Species Act as a Threatened species.
 No spotfin chubs can be collected or killed without a permit from the N.C.
 Wildlife Resources Commission and the U.S. Fish & Wildlife Service.

 A monitoring plan to assess the status of the spotfin chub population in the Little Tennessee River was implemented in August 2007.
 Ten sites are surveyed within the 23 mile (37 km) reach from Franklin Dam to Fontana Reservoir.
 The goals of the project are to: 1) assess distribution and abundance of spotfin chub in the mainstem Little Tennessee River over a 10-year period; 2) provide information to guide management decisions, recovery efforts, and further research; and 3) provide any additional life history and habitat use information as observed.

-In cooperation with US Fish and Wildlife Service and Conservation Fisheries Inc. (CFI) spotfin chubs are being reintroduced in the Cheoah River in Graham County.
-CFI propagates spotfin chub in Knoxville, Tennessee; the fish are then transferred to the NC Wildlife Resources Commission where they are grown out to a releasable size at the Marion Fish Hatchery.
+In cooperation with U.S. Fish and Wildlife Service and Conservation Fisheries Inc. (CFI), Wildlife Commission biologists are reintroducing spotfin chubs in the Cheoah River in Graham County.
+CFI propagates spotfin chub in Knoxville, Tennessee; the fish are then transferred to the Wildlife Commission where they are grown out to a releasable size at the Conservation Aquaculture Center in Marion.

 Wildlife Diversity Quarterly Reports